 Balding?
 I can help!

 Many guys consider balding a natural, inevitable, and unpreventable part of getting older.
 But the fact is there are numerous treatments that I utilize to help my patients keep their hair.
 Male patterned hair loss (male androgenetic alopecia) is the most common type in men and is due to binding of testosterone to receptors on the scalp, which causes shrinkage and eventual disappearance of hairs.
 From topical to oral to injected treatments, I have a wide assortment of options to reverse nature’s course for those not wishing to embrace the loss.
-And if your hair loss is to the extent that even treatments such as microneedling and hair growth factor serum or platelet rich plasma injection aren’t the best options for you, I refer to excellent hair transplant surgeons to help achieve natural and long-lasting hair growth.
+And if your hair loss is to the extent that even treatments such as microneedling and hair growth factor serum aren’t the best options for you, I refer to excellent hair transplant surgeons to help achieve natural and long-lasting hair growth.
 For anyone who has seen my husband, you should know that I offered to treat him years ago but he likes the bald look and shaves his head daily.
 I think it suits him well too, but he knows I’m here if he ever changes his mind. 😉

 I hope these tips are helpful!
 Have a wonderful November and Thanksgiving!